pgunnink/HisparcML/README.md

 pip install git+https://github.com/pgunnink/ProcessDataML.git
 ```

+`Example Jupyter Notebook.ipynb`is an example notebookt that contains an example of training a neural network.
+This was intented to be run using Google Colab, but should run in any normal Jupyter environment.

 `CustromMetrics.py` contains a custom metric that can be used during training of a neural network by Keras to display progress.
 It gives the mean of the inproduct between predicted and actual angle.

 `DegRad.py` contains multiple convencience functions.